-Trying to stick to the guidelines that everything in a space has to be beautiful, functional, or sentimental is one thing but in an office space it’s always better if everything fits into at least 2 of those categories since space is often limited.
+Trying to stick to the guidelines that everything in a space has to be beautiful, functional, or sentimental is one thing, but in an office space it’s always better if everything fits into at least two of those categories since space - and budget! - is often limited.
 And in an office space, especially for a work from home gal like myself, everything has to serve many functions: business, home, crafts, and storage of all things crafty.

-So when it came to getting everything organized and easy to find in my new (and might I say quite amazing) home office I came up with a few really inexpensive ways to also add a splash of color and keep up the pretty meter.
+When it came to getting everything organized and easy to find in my new (and might I say quite amazing) shared home office, I came up with a few really inexpensive ways to also add a splash of color and keep up the pretty meter.

 So with my round cork pot holders and some unfinished wood magazine holders, both from IKEA, I grabbed a few different widths of blue painter’s tape and my craft paint and got to designing some fun splashes of color.

-You can find really thin painter’s tape online and it is great for small details on projects like this.
+You can find really thin painter's tape online and it's great for small details on projects like this.

 The steps for both the cork boards and the magazine holders are the same.